Motor Finance Commission

 Can I use a Claims Management Company?

-A Claims Management Company can make a claim for you, but you’ll have to pay a fee or part of any reward you may get.
-Click here to find out what to expect.
+A Claims Management Company (CMC) or law firm can make a claim for you, but you’ll have to pay a fee or part of any compensation you may get.
+This means the amount you receive would be less than you might expect.

 I’m using a Claims Management Company / Law Firm – do I need to do anything?